rakudo/rakudo/README.md

 directory.
 But don't worry, it installs locally by default, so you don't need any administrator privileges for carrying out this step.

-### Building Rakudo on Parrot
+### Configuring Rakudo to run on Parrot

-    $ # recommended: install libicu-dev and libreadline-dev packages
+To automatically download and build a fresh Parrot and NQP, run:

-    $ perl Configure.pl --gen-parrot --backends=parrot
+    perl Configure.pl --gen-parrot --backends=parrot

-    $ make
-    $ make spectest # optional
-    $ make install # IMPORTANT, installs to install/bin/perl6
+It is recommended to first install the libicu-dev and libreadline-dev packages.

-### Building Rakudo on JVM
+### Configuring Rakudo to run on the JVM

-You need the JDK 1.7 installed and a make program.
-These instructions will fetch an appropriate revision of nqp, build it, and then build rakudo on the jvm.
+Note that to run Rakudo on JVM, JDK 1.7 must be installed.
+To automatically download an build a fresh NQP, run:

-    $ perl Configure.pl --gen-nqp --backends=jvm
+    perl Configure.pl --gen-nqp --backends=jvm
-    $ make

 Note that Rakudo on JVM implements a slightly different set of features than Rakudo on Parrot.